 Romantic loss

-The grief of a relationship that has ended - clean breakups, drawn-out separations, and the longer unresolved aftermath.
+Romantic loss, in Taylor Swift's songwriting, is the grief of a relationship that has ended, distinct from grief over a death: clean breakups, drawn-out separations, and the longer unresolved aftermath.
 In Taylor's writing romantic loss typically carries a temporal weight: the speaker is processing in real time, looking back across years, or caught between the two.
 All Too Well, Last Kiss, So Long London, and loml sit at the centre.

 Angela & Uncle Jerry treat the song as fundamentally about the end of a long romantic relationship.
 Angela identifies numerous parallels to You're Losing Me and explains the six-year relationship timeline.
 Uncle Jerry traces the speaker's progression from holding on ('my spine split from carrying us up the hill') through the death of the relationship ('two graves, one gun') to departure.
 The shift from 'you'll find someone' to 'I'll find someone' marks the speaker's movement through loss to agency.